Student Services Program Acknowledgement

 The Hall County High School Counseling Program provides a comprehensive developmental counseling program addressing the personal/social, academic, and career development of all students.
 School Counselors are professional school advocates who provide support to maximize student potential and academic achievement.
 In partnership with other educators, parents or guardians, and the community, school counselors facilitate the support system to ensure all students have access to and are prepared with the knowledge and skills to contribute at the highest level as productive members of society.

-During the 2025-2026 school year, your student will participate in the following lessons as part of the comprehensive developmental counseling program detailed above.
+During the school year, your student will participate in the following lessons as part of the comprehensive developmental counseling program detailed above.
 If you wish to preview any material, please consult your school’s counselors directly.
-Additionally, in order for state and local agencies, including the school system, to evaluate programs and activities, survey/needs assessments are conducted.
-One such survey is the School Climate survey.
 If you wish for your student NOT to participate in any of the following lessons, please communicate with your school’s counselors directly.
 Timing of the delivery of lessons can vary across schools in the district.
 It is important to reach out early in the school year if you wish for your student to NOT participate.

 9th Grade: